fluxcd/community/PROCESS.md

     ```

 - Have your sponsoring maintainers reply confirmation of sponsorship: `+1`
-- Once your sponsors have responded, your request will be reviewed by a member of the [core-maintainers].
+- Once your sponsors have responded, your request will be reviewed by a member of the [core maintainers].

 Any missing information will be requested.